 Interestingly, they can be strung up and made into personal adornment in the form of a necklace.
 I don’t think I would mind wearing one of those! 🙂

 This winter melon with barley soup is light and goes well with heavy and oily foods.
 I love having soup after a heavy meal to ‘wash’ everything down.
-If you like winter melon, check out this Winter Melon Soup with Lean Pork and Straw Mushrooms too.

 - 1 winter melon disc (about 600g) - peel skin and cut into chunks